top of page

 Ellipse 14.png

-It wasn’t until 16 years later, that I finally made a garment for myself.
-I purchased a pattern and yarn from the nearby factory, Conshohocken Yarn Company, and begin working on a sweater and skirt outfit.
-The sweater pattern was a cable leaf and bobbles with a matching hat and a knitted skirt.
-I searched the phone directory and found a local yarn store that would machine knit the skirt for me.
+About 16 years later, I finally made something for myself.
+I found a pattern and yarn at the Conshohocken Yarn Company and decided to go for it—a sweater and skirt set.
+The sweater had cable leaf details and bobbles, plus a matching hat.
+I even tracked down a local shop to machine knit the skirt.

 bottom of page